[Last updated 14th August, 2018]

 Eat More Vegetables

-Vegetables provide the bulk of fibre, vitamins and minerals in our diet.
+Vegetables provide the bulk of fiber, vitamins and minerals in our diet.

 Starchy vegetables are also a great choice, as they provide fermentable carbohydrates that feed the healthy bacteria in your gut.